Senior Lecturer in Acting & Drama

 in conjunction with an extensive audition.

-We welcome applications from a range of non-traditional education or professional qualifications.
+We welcome applications from a range of non-traditional education or professional qualifications, and from students with a mix of A levels and BTEC/Cambridge Technical qualifications.

 For information regarding English language requirements at the University, please see our IELTS page.